...... Alaska Dogs Gone Wild ......

 Suggestions for all participants

 • For the most part, temperatures throughout the tournaments should be in the 60s F during the day and the upper 40s F to low 50s F at night.
-The normal low and high temperatures for Anchorage on June 21 (Summer Solstice) are 63 F and 48 F.
+The normal low and high temperatures for Anchorage on June 21 (around summer solstice) are 63 F and 48 F.

 • Despite the high likelihood of moderate temperatures, you should also bring a warm jacket for cooler temps and shorts in case the thermometer heads skyward.
 For the week of June 21-27, the record high and low temperatures for Anchorage are 86 F and 33 F. While we do not intend to race during inclement weather, you should also have a rain jacket and windbreaker handy.